 Our Gold Coast lawyers can represent either the applicant (the person taking out the DVO or AVO where police have not issued it on their behalf) as well as defendants (the person the DVO/AVO was taken out against).

 In Queensland, breaching or contravention of a DVO carries a maximum penalty of 3 years imprisonment (or 120 penalty units) if within 5 years the respondent has previously been convicted of a similar offence.
 Otherwise, beaching or contravention of a DVO carries a maximum penalty of 2 years imprisonment (or 60 penalty units) if the respondent has not had any previous convictions.

-Contact Attwood Marshall Lawyers Criminal Law team any time on 1800 621 071.
+Contact our Gold Coast criminal defence lawyers any time on 1800 621 071.
 Other than providing your name, age and address to the police, you are not required to give any further information to the police before speaking to your lawyer.

 In order to reduce or mitigate any penalty or imprisonment if you have been charged with an offence and need to go to court, it is important to have an experienced criminal lawyer represent you.
-Our Gold Coast criminal lawyers are highly experienced with dealing with police charges and representing clients before magistrates across Queensland and Northern New South Wales.
+Our Gold Coast criminal lawyers are highly experienced with dealing with police charges and traffic law and criminal law matters, including representing clients before magistrates across Queensland and Northern New South Wales.
 An experienced criminal lawyer will help you position your case so that you have the best defence possible.

 It is important to give your lawyer as much detail as possible, including information you may think is not important to your case.
 The small things can often make a significant difference in planning your defence.
 Your lawyer acts on the facts available, whether that has been provided by the authorities, or yourself.
 No one likes surprises and your lawyer cannot do their job properly if they do not have all the necessary information to help you.